-We plant groundcovers because we like the way they look and because they are easy-care, with a growth habit, both dense and spreading.
+Ground cover are great problem solvers in the garden.
+In addition, we grow ground-covering plants because we like how they look and because they are easy-care, with a growth habit, both dense and spreading.
 We enjoy using them to enhance the Eden we all hope to make.
 Here is how to solve ten garden problems with ground cover.

 Ground Cover Defined

-The most used definition is low growing, ground covering plants, with creeping or spreading growth habits and that cover good-sized spaces with minimal need for ongoing maintenance.
+The most used definition is low-growing, ground-covering plants with creeping or spreading growth habits that encompass good-sized spaces with minimal need for ongoing maintenance.

-There are other ways to solve the problem.
-We can use a low-maintenance perennial plant such as daylily to cover a meadow in an area where height is not a drawback.
+There are other ways to solve the problem too.
+We can use a low-maintenance perennial plant such as a daylily to cover a meadow in an area where height is not a drawback.
+The flowers create a beautiful view and you’ll never notice that they are protecting your soil and holding it in place.

 Is it ground cover or groundcover?
-I see both used.
+I see both are used.

 But There Is No Eden Without A Snake…